elvis-darko/Team_Zurich_Capstone_Project/README.md

 `REGULARITY`The number of times the client is active for 90 days<br />
 `TOP_PACK`the most active packs<br />
 `FREQ_TOP_PACK`The number of times the client has activated the top pack packages<br />
 `CHURN` Whether a client still patronizes the network or not.
-This is the variable to predict - Target<br />
+This is the variable to predict - (Target Variable)<br />